 - a.
 The IC will consider the following when establishing area boundaries and dimensions: - i.
-Physical and topographical features - ii.
-Weather conditions - iii.
-Field measurements of contaminants and air dispersion calculations - iv.
-Characteristics of the hazardous material(s) involved, including any potential for fire and explosion, potential for exposure or contamination of response personnel - v.
-Operational requirements, including any need for decontamination - vi.
-Proximity of residential or industrial areas - b.
+Physical and topographical features. - ii.
+Weather conditions. - iii.
+Field measurements of contaminants and air dispersion calculations. - iv.
+Characteristics of the hazardous material(s) involved, including any potential for fire and explosion, potential for exposure or contamination of response personnel. - v.
+Operational requirements, including any need for decontamination. - vi.
+Proximity of residential or industrial areas. - b.
 Control zones consist of: - i.
 Cold Zone - 1.
-The Cold Zone is located in a direction and distance that presents no hazard to people or equipment
+The Cold Zone is located in a direction and distance that presents no hazard to people or equipment.

-- ii.
-The Command Post, medical treatment, liaison, media, and staging are placed in the Cold Zone - c.
-Warm Zone - i.
-The Warm Zone is located between the Cold Zone and the Hot Zone, and presents a minimal hazard to response personnel - ii.
-Access to the Warm Zone is restricted to authorized response personnel wearing appropriate protective gear - iii.
-A back-up team consisting of a minimum of two trained and equipped hazmat personnel will be staged in the Warm Zone whenever a team enters the Hot Zone - d.
-Hot Zone - i.
-The Hot Zone is the high hazard area surrounding the incident site - ii.
-Access to the Hot Zone is restricted to authorized Hazmat trained and equipped personnel or other authorized individuals possessing particular knowledge of the hazardous material (such as manufacturer's representative) - D. Decontamination
+- 2. The Command Post, medical treatment, liaison, media, and staging are placed in the Cold Zone. - ii.
+Warm Zone - 1.
+The Warm Zone is located between the Cold Zone and the Hot Zone and presents a minimal hazard to response personnel. - 2.
+Access to the Warm Zone is restricted to authorized response personnel wearing appropriate protective gear. - 3.
+A back-up team consisting of a minimum of two trained and equipped hazmat personnel will be staged in the Warm Zone whenever a team enters the Hot Zone. - iii.
+Hot Zone - 1.
+The Hot Zone is the high hazard area surrounding the incident site. - 2.
+Access to the Hot Zone is restricted to authorized Hazmat trained and equipped personnel or other authorized individuals possessing particular knowledge of the hazardous material and proper protective equipment (such as manufacturer's representative).